 You can start by gathering the background data from your CRM logs.
 Consider during which part of the sales process did the leads walk out.
 And then, come up with a list of potential reasons why that happened.
 Once you get that, it will be much easier to upgrade your products with a suitable feature that might just end up peaking the interests of those lost leads.
 After that, it’s only a matter of reaching out to lost leads and moving past the step where you originally lost them.

 Customize your content to the needs of your customers

-Oftentimes, a little persuasion wrapped up in quality content can take your sales process into a very positive direction.
+Oftentimes, a little persuasion wrapped up in quality content can take your sales process in a very positive direction.
 By introducing something that customers might be interested in in addition to your product, you can potentially sway them in favor of converting.
 Start by creating a value-packed piece of content like a report, webinar, video, or case study.
 Then, use content to personalize your outreach program and speak directly to those leads that abandoned your website in the first place.
-Once you get a response from them, do your best to use the intel you have to win them over and return them on the buying path.
+Once you get a response from them, do your best to use the intel you have to win them over and return them to the buying path.